Manicurist

 Special Requirements/Recommendations for Success

-• 9th grade (minimum) reading and math levels
+• 9th grade (minimum) reading and math levels - textbooks and state board exam written at a 9th grade reading level

 • Ability to read, understand, and apply technical information